Please ensure Javascript is enabled for purposes of website accessibility Generation Hope Supports Parenting Students to College Graduation

 How it Helps

-After more than a decade working with student parents from low-income backgrounds, Generation Hope recognized most colleges and universities do not track student parent data and have little knowledge of the challenges facing these students or how to boost their persistence.
+After more than a decade working with student parents, Generation Hope recognized most colleges and universities do not track student parent data and have little knowledge of how best to support their academic efforts due to the unique challenges these students face.
 To identify the best ways to support institutions and the student parents they serve, Generation Hope hosted a series of virtual focus groups throughout 2020.

 FamilyU kicked off in July of 2021 and will serve three two-year cohorts of institutions through July 2025.
 As part of the FamilyU program, institutions will do the following: